-In 1474 it was occupied by the army of Maciej Korwin, and in 1520 destroyed by mercenaries supporting the Teutonic Knights in the war with Poland.
+Due to its key geographical location, the castle was often besieged.
+In 1474 it was occupied by the army of Matthias Corvinus, and in 1520 destroyed by mercenaries supporting the Teutonic Knights in the war with Poland.
 Due to these failures, it was rebuilt and strengthened until 1574.
-At that time two, round artillery, low towers were erected.
+King Zygmunt the Old donated 100 fines for construction works, and 300 in 1528, and another as much in 1533.
+At that time two round artillery bastions were erected.
 The starosts of Międzyrzecz were then eminent magnates and soldiers, such as Jan Służewski, Aleksander Zborowski, Jan Zamoyski, and Stanisław Żółkiewski.

 In 1655, the castle was damaged by the Swedish army, and despite the attempt to rebuild by Piotr Opaliński, it did not rise from the fall.
 At the beginning of the 18th century, its condition was so bad that a new building was built from the city side and was the seat of the starosts.
 After the Second Partition of Poland, the castle together with court buildings, a farm and a park were transferred by the Prussian authorities to the German landowning family.
 From 1945, the monument serves as a museum.

 To our times, from the castle have survived the full outline of the perimeter walls, partially rebuilt gatehouse and two 16th-century bastions.
+The whole complex, as it used to be, is surrounded by the backwaters of the Paklica and Obra rivers.
 The prices and opening hours of the castle museum can be checked on the official website here.